 Our holding magnets are your solution.

-We offer you holding solenoids and permanent holding magnets with bare or galvanised pole surface and appropriate counterparts, called armatures.
+We offer holding solenoids and permanent holding magnets with bare or galvanised pole surface and appropriate counterparts, called armatures.

 FAQ Shotbolt Locking Units